Medical Expenses You Can Deduct From Your Taxes

-There’s nothing fun about medical bills or, most likely, the reason you got them.
-The debt that often results from medical bills can create a financial strain even for people with savings they can use to pay some expenses.
+There’s nothing fun about medical bills or the reason you have them.
+The debt that often results from medical bills can create financial strain — even for people with savings earmarked for extra expenses.
 Tax relief can offset these costs by allowing you to lower your tax burden so that you pay less income tax and keep more of your money.

 Yes, you can claim medical expenses on taxes.
-The IRS permits you to deduct the portion of your medical expenses that exceed 7.5 percent of your adjusted gross income (AGI).
+For tax year 2022, the IRS permits you to deduct the portion of your medical expenses that exceeds 7.5% of your adjusted gross income, or AGI.

-You can deduct the amount you spend on certain types of medical care and products when that amount is above 7.5 percent of your AGI.
-Your AGI is your income after adjustments for deductions like student loan interest, IRA contributions and alimony payments.
+You can deduct the amount you spend on certain types of medical care and products when that amount is above 7.5% of your AGI.
+Your AGI is your income after adjustments for deductions like student loan interest, individual retirement account contributions and alimony payments.
 Use the following steps to calculate your medical expense deduction:

 - Calculate your adjusted gross income.

-- Multiply your AGI by 0.075.
+- Multiply your AGI by .075, which is 7.5%.
 Your expenses must exceed this amount to be deductible.

-- Add all your medical expenses for the year.
+- Add up all your medical expenses for the year.

-- Subtract your expenses from the product of your AGI x 0.075 to find your actual deduction.
+- Subtract your expenses from the product of your AGI times .075 to find your actual deduction.

 What Medical Expenses Are Deductible?

-The IRS defines medical care expenses to include payments for medical treatment, medical supplies, medical equipment, diagnosis mitigation and prevention of disease.
+The IRS defines medical care expenses as payments for medical treatment, medical supplies and medical equipment, and diagnosis, mitigation and prevention of disease.
 Examples of medical expenses approved by the IRS include: